-It has been urged on us by the various Employers' Associations both in the memoranda that they had submitted and in the cral evidence given by their reprsentatives that one of the important factors which has contributed towards the high cost of production of cotton textiles is the high labour costs per unit of production.
-This was particularly emphasised in the case of mofussil mills located in Uttar Pradesh, Madhya Fradesh, Nagput, etc. In these areas according to the representative associations, the level of employment both in the spinning and in the weaving sections, is much higher than what is obtaining in Bombay and Ahmedabad centres.
-For instance, the Textile Mills Association of Nagpur represented that in some mills the number of workers employed per 1000 spindles was as high as 23 and even 28 per shift.
+It has been urged on us by the various Employers' Associations both in the memoranda that they had submitted and in the oral evidence given by their reprsentatives that one of the important factors which has contributed towards the high cost of production of cotton textiles is the high labour costs per unit of production.
+This was particularly emphasised in the case of mofussil mills located in Uttar Pradesh, Madhya Fradesh, Nagput, etc. In these areas according to the representative associations, the level of employment both in the spinning and in the weaving sections, is much higher then what is obtaining in Bombay and Ahmedabad centres.
+For instance, the Textile Mills Association of Nagpur represented that in some mills the number of workers employed per 1000 spindles we as high as 23 and even 28 per shift.
 The productivity of labour was stated to be extremely unsatisfactory as compared to mills situated elsewhere.
-The necessity The necessity for increasing the productivity of labour through a more efficient utilisation of machinery, avoidance of redundant workers and redeployment of workers with a view to distribution of more rational work load to them, was highlighted in their memorandum.
+The necessity for increasing the productivity of labour through a more efficient utilisation of machinery, avoidance of redundant workers and redeployment of workers with a view to distribution of more rational work load to them, was highlighted in their memorandum.
 The Madhya Pradesh Millowners Association, Indore, also made similar representation and on the ground of having large surplus labour force on the muster, made a claim for rationalisation so as to bring the work load of the operative, and therefore his productivity to the standard prevailing in other advanced centres.
-In addition, it was alleged that in Indore organised labour is opposing modernication so we hemently that in some of the mills new machinery nisetion so vehemently that in some of the mills new machinery imported from a broad could not be installed.
+In addition, it was alleged that in Indore organised labour is opposing modernisation so vehemently that in some of the mills new machinery imported from a broad could not be installed.